Aliases for ATXN3 Gene

 GeneCards Summary for ATXN3 Gene

 ATXN3 (Ataxin 3) is a Protein Coding gene.
 Diseases associated with ATXN3 include Machado-Joseph Disease and Machado-Joseph Disease Type 1.
-Among its related pathways are Akt Signaling and Metabolism of proteins.
-GO annotations related to this gene include identical protein binding and thiol-dependent ubiquitin-specific protease activity.
+Among its related pathways are Pathways of neurodegeneration - multiple diseases and Akt Signaling.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and thiol-dependent ubiquitin-specific protease activity.
 An important paralog of this gene is ATXN3L.

-Deubiquitinating enzyme involved in protein homeostasis maintenance, transcription, cytoskeleton regulation, myogenesis and degradation of misfolded chaperone substrates.
-Binds long polyubiquitin chains and trims them, while it has weak or no activity against chains of 4 or less ubiquitins.
-Involved in degradation of misfolded chaperone substrates via its interaction with STUB1/CHIP: recruited to monoubiquitinated STUB1/CHIP, and restricts the length of ubiquitin chain attached to STUB1/CHIP substrates and preventing further chain extension.
-In response to misfolded substrate ubiquitination, mediates deubiquitination of monoubiquitinated STUB1/CHIP.
-Interacts with key regulators of transcription and represses transcription: acts as a histone-binding protein that regulates transcription.
+Deubiquitinating enzyme involved in protein homeostasis maintenance, transcription, cytoskeleton regulation, myogenesis and degradation of misfolded chaperone substrates (PubMed:12297501, PubMed:17696782, PubMed:23625928, PubMed:28445460, PubMed:16118278).
+Binds long polyubiquitin chains and trims them, while it has weak or no activity against chains of 4 or less ubiquitins (PubMed:17696782).
+Involved in degradation of misfolded chaperone substrates via its interaction with STUB1/CHIP: recruited to monoubiquitinated STUB1/CHIP, and restricts the length of ubiquitin chain attached to STUB1/CHIP substrates and preventing further chain extension (By similarity).
+Interacts with key regulators of transcription and represses transcription: acts as a histone-binding protein that regulates transcription (PubMed:12297501).
+Regulates autophagy via the deubiquitination of 'Lys-402' of BECN1 leading to the stabilization of BECN1 (PubMed:28445460).